CalmGuild/CalmGuild/README.md

 Using a monorepo allows us to share utility files across multiple projects, a great example of this would be sharing database schemas

+### Apps & Packages
+- `/apps/calmbot` The bot serving the discord
+- `/apps/web` The website built in remix
+- `packages/database` A shared prisma database schema for all apps

 ## Licensing

 This project is licensed under the [MIT License]("https://github.com/calmguild/calmguild/blobl/master/LICENSE"), you may use any code found in this repository for any purposes without permission or oversight from anyone